dealing7020/simple-backup-script/README.md

 ## How to run?
 - Save the script wherever you like
 - Run the script by typing:`bash simple-backup-script.sh`
-- It will guide you through the process of backin up
+- It will guide you through the process of backing up

 ## Additional information
 > [!WARNING]